 The bottom line: there are many ways to burn fat, and our lifestyle plays an important role.
 The majority of the fat-burning and detox responsibility lies in the integrity of the digestive system, lymph and bile flow.

-Food Allergies and Inability to Absorb Good Fats
+Food Intolerances and Inability to Absorb Good Fats

 To Sum it all Up

 Your detoxification and assimilation pathways may be compromised if you experience occasional constipation or loose stools, see mucus in your stools, have to avoid certain foods, or have to eat certain foods to maintain regular elimination.